The two properties on the left of the photograph above were known as 1 and 1A Silver Street during the 1950s.

 The 1911 Census shows Lucy was staying in Oldbury.
 She is recorded as a visitor at the home of George Jones a farm labourer aged 56 from Cromhall and his wife, Amelia Jones aged 55 also from Cromhall.
 However the fact that Lucy is described as a companion aged 68 might suggest she was living there.
 We don’t know what happened to Lucy after 1911.
 She died in 1924 aged 80.

 Sarah Cossham – the 1894 rate book also shows that Sarah Cossham occupied one of the house, but her name was crossed through indicating that she had left.
 We are not sure about Sarah and can find no other mention of Sarah in Thornbury.

 Agnes Ann – the 1901 Census shows Agnes was living in one of the properties.
 Agnes was an unmarried governess and teacher of music aged 35 born in Alveston.
-Agnes ran a private school from the property in Silver Street.
+Agnes ran a private school from the property in Silver Street and was still be listed as living here in the 1912 Prewetts Directory.
 Click here to read more

 Alfred Charles Hillier – the 1910 Rate Book shows that Alfred was occupying one of the houses owned by John Hodges Williams.
 The 1911 Census shows that the house occupied by Alfred in Silver Street was a 6 room house.
 He was an assistant superintendent aged 40 born in Ilminster with his wife Ellen aged 42 born in London and their daughter, Agnes Millicent aged 12 and unmarried sister in law, Florence Gamblin aged 33 born in Taunton who was living on private means.